Software user experience is key to business success. We have a look at recent history and what the future holds.

 Let’s say you’re a CEO and are considering acquiring a new software system for your company.
 What should new software do to the company in terms of how employees feel towards the idea of a new system?

-It should allow them to do what they are paid to do, working with people to problem solve, making decisions that require expertise and deep knowledge, consulting with people, the skills that the people were hired to use.
+Your employees should feel like all the laborious processes in the company are being done by the company software.
+It should allow them to do what they are paid to do, working with others to problem solve, make decisions that require expertise and deep knowledge, consulting with people, the skills that the people were hired to use.

 The employees are left to do these things because they are empowered thanks to the software doing everything else that they otherwise would fiddle about doing.
 The software should help them do their jobs more efficiently.
 If they are not feeling liberated they could feel quite scared about it.